-Kids First-KOMP2: Nomination Process for Precision Modeling of Pediatric Conditions Pilot
+Kids First-KOMP2: Precision Modeling of Pediatric Conditions Pilot

 The Kids First and KOMP2 leadership teams hosted a webinar titled “Precision Modeling of Pediatric Conditions” on September 21, 2018 to provide information about this collaboration.
 Investigators can watch the webinar and review PowerPoint slides from the presentations for details about this opportunity.

 To learn more about KOMP2’s pipeline visit, www.mousephenotype.org.
 For technical questions related this Kids First-KOMP collaboration contact: KidsFirstKOMP@nih.gov.
 Updates about this project will be announced once information become available.

 - Modeling Enchondroma Development in Mice: Testing the Role of KDM4C in Ollier Disease

 Investigation Team: Nara Sobreira (PI) & Sarah Robbins, Johns Hopkins University